2022 Irkutsk Sukhoi Su-30 crash

-The crash of the Su-30 occurred at about 17:30 local time on 23 October 2022 in the city of Irkutsk in eastern Russia.
+At about 17:30 local time on 23 October 2022, a Su-30 crashed in the city of Irkutsk in eastern Russia.
 The Su-30SM aircraft was performing a test flight when it fell on a wooden two-story residential building in 2nd Sovetsky Lane.
 Both the pilots were killed.
 The residents of the house were not hurt as they were not home.

 Background

 The accident occurred six days after another plane crash into a residential building in Yeysk.
 BBC correspondents noted that both planes belong in general to the same family - they were created by deep modernization of the Soviet Sukhoi Su-27 fighter.